prodbyeagle/idleclicker/README.md

 ## 🤔 How to Play

 1. Download this Installer: [Download](https://drive.google.com/file/d/1Vepud5RQUHYJctLjBxSujqwtSb_NterU/view?usp=sharing) and Run it. (on new updates just install the new installer its just updating the old version)
+2. OR you Play it on the [WEBSITE](https://clicker-chilly.netlify.app/)

 - [VirusTotal Scan](https://www.virustotal.com/gui/file/cc73b43efed320b44509850cf09136696c6d0b4cf7a338118f4f146957d335cc/detection)